Friday, 12 July 2024

 I enjoy the original Kiss of Death but it is not a favourite.

-There is a virtuousness to aspects of the film: the portrayal of law enforcement - as embodied by Brian Donlevy - is above reproach; Coleen Grey as VIctor Mature’s innocent babysitter-turned-wife(!) who narrates the movie.
+There is a virtuousness to aspects of the film that puts me off: the portrayal of law enforcement - as embodied by Brian Donlevy - is above reproach; Coleen Grey as VIctor Mature’s innocent babysitter-turned-wife(!) who narrates the movie, is just a bland domestic goddess.

 I had heard of the remake but the Caruso of it all put me off.